jesperhoy/VueJSWebForms/README.md

+NOTE: If you are using the full Vue.js library and Vue.js Single File Components (.vue files), we recommend using the [VueFilesToJS library](https://github.com/jesperhoy/VueFilesToJS) instead.

 #  Vue.js ASP.NET Web Forms Helpers

 This library (.NET Framework 4.5) contains 3 ASP.NET Web Forms controls and a utility class to simplify integrating Vue.js with ASP.NET Web Forms.